trotsky1997/vscode-plugin/README.md

 ## Features

-1. Java/JavaScript/TypeScript is supported now.
-More languages supports (Python/C++/PHP/Go) are on the way...
+1. Java is supported now.
+More languages supports (JavaScript/TypeScript/Python/C++/PHP/Go) are on the way...
 2. Completely works offline.
 Your code is safe in your hand.
 3. Long completion result with length up to a full line.
 4. Rearrange completion items in a likelyhood probability descending order.